More about: 12 Best Flamenco shows in Madrid

 1. Flamenco show at the Corral de la Morería

-Another of the capital's most emblematic and traditional tablaos, and therefore also one of the busiest and most popular.
-The Corral de la Morería is also a restaurant specialising in Spanish cuisine and is located in Madrid's historic quarter.
+Another of the most emblematic and traditional tablaos in the capital and therefore also one of the most popular and in demand.
+Corral de la Morería is also a restaurant specialising in Spanish cuisine and is located in the historic centre of Madrid.
 Some of the country's leading flamenco dancers have performed and continue to perform at this tablao.

 Flamenco shows at Corral de la Morería can last up to three hours.
-I recommend adding dinner, both because of the length of the show and because you will have the opportunity to try a tasting menu and sample several typical Spanish dishes.
+I recommend adding dinner, both because of the length of the show and because you will have the opportunity to enjoy a tasting menu and try several typical Spanish dishes.

 Tip!
 Book well in advance if you have limited time and want to attend the show on a specific day.
 Don't forget to explore the area before or after the show.